Corina Smith: Career as a singer

 In 2015, she debuted as a singer with a promotional single, "La Difícil", from which she recorded a video clip in La Guaira, Venezuela, with the participation of Sheryl Rubio, Rosmeri Marval, Rosangelica Piscitelli, Natalia Moretti and Vanessa Suárez.

 In May 2016, she released her second single, "Vitamina D", The single is part of the singer's first album.
 In September 2016, she released her third single "Escape" along with Venezuelan singer Gustavo Elis.
 The video clip was produced by Nael and Justin, who on other occasions have worked with artists such as Jonathan Moly and Illegales.
 In December 2016, she released her fourth single "Ahora o Nunca".

-In June 2017, she was invited to present a prize in the Heat Latin Music Awards, made by the HTV music channel.
+In June 2017, she was invited to present a prize in the Heat Latin Music Awards, which is made by the HTV music channel.
 In August 2017, she traveled to Ecuador as part of the disc promotion and was the opening act of the singer Daddy Yankee in Guayaquil.
-In September 2017, Corina presented her new single "Completa".
+In September 2017, Corina presented her new single, "Completa".
 The video was under the production of Nael and Justin.
 The single quickly managed to position itself at the top of Record Report and as a result of the success obtained, it was the image of important brands in Venezuela.

 In February 2018, Smith presents her new single, "Montaña Rusa".
 The video was under the production of Nael and Justin.
 In July 2018, she released the single "Más".
 The video was under the production of Nael and Justin.
 In September 2018, she released the single "Cantante" with the collaboration of the Venezuelan singers Neutro Shorty and Big Soto.
 The song was under the production of the music companies Rimas Music and Trap Money.
 In December 2018, she released the single "Este año".
 The song was under the production of the musical company DLS Music.

 In January 2019, she released the single "Mientras Tanto".
 The video was directed by Jose Bueno.
 In February 2019, she released the single "Fondo de Pantalla".
 The song was under the production of the musical company DLS Music.
 In April 2019 she released her single "Se te nota".

-In 2020 were released a lot of singles and collaborations, some of them are "A Veces", "Dejame Llevarte" with Nibal, "Te Voy a Extrañar" with Lyanno, “Por Fin” and “Un Día Mas”.
+In 2020 were released a lot of singles and collaborations, some of them are "A Veces", "Dejame Llevarte" with Nibal, "Te Voy a Extrañar" with Lyanno, "Por Fin" and "Un Día Mas".

-In 2021 were released the singles "Obviamente" and the others three singles that will be included in her first Debut EP; “A Veces”, “GPS” and “Roto”.
+In 2021 were released the singles "Obviamente" and the others three singles that will be included in her first Debut EP; "A Veces", "GPS" and "Roto".

-In March 2022, was released her first EP called “Antisocial".
+In March 2022, was released her first EP called Antisocial.

+In November 2022, was released her second EP called X Miami.

+In 2023, she released her first studio album, Triste Pero Siempre Mami that reached the Venezuelan albums charts and had a good impact in Latin American charts as well.